 Of course, It’s never too late to dig down and really start reviewing difficult concepts.
-In fact, if you need some free prep, sign-up today to have access to the Online Anytime course for 7 days.
+In fact, if you need some free prep, sign-up today to have access to the Self-Paced course for 7 days.
 Having pin-pointed your weak spots means that you can engage in some really focused cramming, which might bump your score up by those few precious points.

 Still, you may want to consider the up- and downsides of withdrawing from the exam.
 You’re on the cusp of where you want to be scoring, but consistency says a lot.
 Although it’s not unheard of to score higher on test day than you typically practice test, it’s not the norm, and seven points is a big gap to bridge.
 That said, you never know what you’ll see on test day.
 You may walk in and find a Logic Games section that’s exactly tailored to your strengths, or that you’ve written papers on topics covered by two Reading Comp passages.
 And at worst, you walk away with more first-hand experience of everything that test day actually entails.
 Plus, score cancellation is always an option if you want to see the exam but you don’t want law schools to see your score.

 So what should you do?
 Well, that’s up to you, non-rhetorical reader.
 Personally, I’ve always been a bit of a leap first, look later kind of gal.
 But this question, unlike those on the LSAT, doesn’t have a provable right answer.
 So weigh your options — perhaps you could write out some sort of … scenario? — and rest up.
 Either way, we’ll be here on Monday afternoon to commiserate.